 Grade Deans at Frisch have a dual responsibility for the entire grade, as well as the specific student, in the academic, social and religious realms.
 Grade Deans are a presence in the grade and keep an eye on the culture of the grade as a whole, and the social and religious make-up of the students.
 Grade Deans assist with academic counseling, course make-up, navigating social situations, religious struggles and individual school participation.
 They ensure that the correct person at Frisch is dealing with each student, and follow through until every need is met.

 Ninth Grade: Rabbi J.Z.
-Spier, Ms. Shoshana Chanales
+Spier, Mrs. Leora Moskovich

-Tenth Grade: Mrs. Shira Auman, Rabbi David Sher
+Tenth Grade: Dr. Meryl Feldblum, Rabbi David Sher

-Eleventh Grade: Rabbi Josh Schulman, Mrs. Randi Wartelsky
+Eleventh Grade: Rabbi Josh Schulman, Mrs. Shira Auman

 Twelfth Grade: Rabbi Michael Bashist, Mrs. Yael Goldfischer